 Contact Us for Your Free Medical Malpractice Consultation Today

-Mistakes and misdiagnosis in the practice of medicine, whether it be by a physician, nurse, or hospital staff can cause serious injuries or death.
-The experienced medical malpractice lawyers at Strom Law Firm, LLC will review your case with highly qualified medical experts to determine whether there was a medical negligence that caused the injury or death.
+Mistakes and misdiagnosis in the practice of medicine, whether it be by a physician, nurse, or hospital staff, can cause serious injuries or death.
+The experienced medical malpractice lawyers at Strom Law Firm, LLC, will review your case with highly qualified medical experts to determine whether there was medical negligence that caused the injury or death.
 This evaluation is critical because medical malpractice cases cannot be proven without the testimony of a highly qualified expert.